alangunning/doc-ai-analysis-starter/README.md

     Each non-empty, non-comment line in ``commands.txt`` runs as if typed at the prompt before the REPL begins.

+    Prefix commands with ``!`` to execute them in the system shell.
+Output from the command is echoed back to the REPL and the exit status is stored in ``doc_ai.cli.interactive.LAST_EXIT_CODE``.

 ### Shell Completion

 The CLI ships with Typer's built-in completion support.
 Install completion for